Kerushani/TLDR/README.md

-# AI Web Summarizer - Chrome Extension
+# Web Summarizer - Chrome Extension

 A simple Chrome extension that extracts and summarizes text from a webpage using AI.
 It supports both **full-page summarization** and **selected text summarization**.
-Additionally, the extension can **read the summary aloud** using the Web Speech API.
+The extension can **read the summary aloud** using the Web Speech API.

 ---